 Colombia

 The House of Representatives is currently discussing several AI-related bills.
 Bill no. 005/2024C focuses on establishing a framework to regulate the development and use of AI in an ethical, safe, sustainable and inclusive manner.
 Bill no. 113/2024C establishes tax incentives for companies that provide AI training to their employees and amends the national Tax Statute.
 Meanwhile, Bill no. 154/2024C aims to define and regulate AI, align it with human-rights standards, and set limits on its development, use and implementation.
-These bills are currently at the committee review stage.
-Notably, the First Permanent Constitutional Commission held a public hearing on AI legislation in September 2024, and formal deliberations are set to commence soon.
+Bill no. 098/2025C seeks to establish regulatory structures for AI with a focus on digital equity.

 Denmark